hbarrons/yahtzee/README.md

 ## Objective
 Create a browser based game that simulates a full game of Yahtzee allowing for between 1-6 players.

+#### Why Yahtzee?
+Since the beginning of the covid pandemic I've been doing a lot of virtual gaming with family and friends.
+My family particularly loves Yahtzee, but we all live in different regions of the country and don't all own the game.
+For my first major project I wanted to build a full version of the game that would allow us all play together and have a shared scoreboard.
+I'm happy with the final product, and am excited to share it with them.

 ### Pseudocode:
 - Build scorecards and dice blocks in html/css
 - Allow player to select between 1-6 players